 - A high degree of initiative, professionalism, sense of responsibility, and dedication to quality;

 - Strong interpersonal and cross-cultural skills; sense of humor and ability to working in a small team;

-- Applicants currently holding a valid Chinese work visa strongly preferred;
+- Only applicants currently holding a valid Chinese work visa will be considered.

 To apply, please submit the following materials to Zhang Lipei ([email protected]):